ru-wang/slam-plus-plus/trunk/Readme.txt

 "Full Optimization" on, enable link-time code generation, and importantly enable OpenMP support.

+Some Ubuntu distributions have linking problem which yields errors such as:

+$ Timer.cpp:(.text+0x18): undefined reference to `clock_gettime'

+This is solved by adding the "-Wl,--no-as-needed" (written together, exactly like that) in the EXE_LINKER_FLAGS field in CMake (the "-lrt" option is already there by default and adding it won't change anything).

 === Data ===

 Data can be downloaded from SourceForge, at: